Mickey Abel , Associate Professor; Ph.D., University of Texas at Austin. Medieval art and architecture; northern Spain; western France.

 The Donahue Scholarship supports one new or continuing graduate student each year in art history, and the Arabic Heritage Society Scholarship is awarded each year to a student studying Islamic or Middle Eastern art.

 Many other scholarships are offered annually through the college to all graduate art majors.
-Scholarship information is available on our website .
-Visit the Financial Aid site for information about other financial assistance programs.
+Scholarship information is available at our website .
+Visit the financial aid site for information about other financial assistance programs.